Meme1079/PsychWiki/PsychWiki_Source/Custom Sprites & Texts Functions.md

 ### makeLuaText(tag:String, text:String, width:Int, x:Float, y:Float)
 Creates a text object with position `x`, `y`, and `width`. **(Must Be a .TTF Format)**

-- `tag` - The Text tag or Object variable name
+- `tag` - The Text tag or Object variable name.
-- `text` - The Text object will have
+- `text` - The Text object will have.
-- `width` - The Width of the text; setting it to 0 will automatically determine the width for you
+- `width` - The Width of the text; setting it to `0` will automatically determine the width for you.
-- `x` - The x-coordinate of the object
+- `x` - The x value of the object.
-- `y` - The y-coordinate of the object
+- `y` - The y value of the object.

 ### addLuaText(tag:String)
-Adds a text object to the game
+Add's a text object to the game.

-- `tag` - The Text tag or Object variable name
+- `tag` - The Text tag or Object variable name.

 ### removeLuaText(tag:String, destroy:Bool)
-Removes a text object off the game
+Remove's a text object off the game.

-- `tag` - The Text tag or Object variable name
+- `tag` - The Text tag or Object variable name.
-- `destroy` - Whether or not the object will be fully destroyed, making it unable to be re-added
+- `destroy` - Whether or not the object will be fully destroyed, making it unable to be re-added.

 ***

 # Setting Text Properties
 ### setTextString(tag:String, text:String)
-Set's the text string
+Set's the text string.

-- `tag` - The Text tag or Object variable name
+- `tag` - The Text tag or Object variable name.
-- `text` - Set the text object will have
+- `text` - The Text object will have.

 ### setTextSize(tag:String, size:Int)
-Set's the text size
+Set's the text size.

-- `size` - Set the size of the text
+- `size` - The Text size value of the text.

 ### setTextWidth(tag:String, width:Float)
-Set's the text width
+Set's the text width.

-- `width` - Set the width of the text
+- `width` - The Text width value of the text.

 ### setTextBorder(tag:String, size:Int, color:String)
-Set's the text border
+Set's the text border.

-- `size` - Set the size of the border
+- `size` - The Text size value of the border.
-- `color` - Set the color of the border, **(Must be a Hexadecimal Color)**
+- `color` - The Text color value of the border. **(Must be a Hexadecimal Color Code)**

 ### setTextColor(tag:String, color:String)
-Set's the text color
+Set's the text color.

-- `color` - Set the color of the text, **(Must be a Hexadecimal Color)**
+- `color` - The Text color value of the text. **(Must be a Hexadecimal Color Code)**

 ### setTextAlignment(tag:String, alignment:String = 'left')
-Set's the text alignment
+Set's the text alignment.

-- `alignment` - Set the alignment of the text's, it can be `left`, `center`, `right`
+- `alignment` - The Text alignment value of the text's, it can be `left`, `center`, `right`.

 ### setTextFont(tag:String, font:String)
-Set's the text font you must have font in the `fonts` folder
+Set's the text font you must have font in the `fonts` folder.

-- `font` - Set the text font's
+- `font` - The Text font value font's.

 ### setTextItalic(tag:String, italic:Bool)
-Set's the text to _italic_
+Set's the text to _italic_.

-- `italic` - Set the italic text with a bool
+- `italic` - Change to _italic_ with a **boolean**.

 # Getting Text Properties
 ### getTextString(tag:String)
-Get's the text string
+Get's the Text string.

 ### getTextSize(tag:String)
-Get's the text size
+Get's the Text size.

 ### getTextWidth(tag:String)
-Get's the text width
+Get's the Text width.

 ### getTextBorder(tag:String)
-Get's the text border
+Get's the Text border.

 ### getTextColor(tag:String)
-Get's the text color
+Get's the Text color.

 ### getTextFont(tag:String, font:String)
-Get's the text font
+Get's the Text font.